I’d be lying if I said I was looking forward to going back to work tomorrow.

 But why should it stay a dream?
 Why not chase after it?

 Whilst I was walking along one of the Algarve’s many beaches last week, it struck me that I finally know what I would like to do.

 It may not happen overnight.
 It may even come under a slightly different guise.

 But what I do know, is that it feels right to chase after it.
 To throw (almost) everything into trying to achieve it.

 It’s not going to be easy, as I still need to earn a wage while I’m chasing my dream.
-There will be some multi tasking, hard work and lot’s of juggling involved.
-But I need to make sure I dedicate some time to focus on my plan for the future.
+There will be some multi-tasking, hard work and lots of juggling involved.
+But I need to make sure I dedicate some time to focusing on my plan for the future.

 So you may be asking yourself why I’m not dreading work tomorrow?
 And the answer?
 I have a plan.
 Which is ironic.
 Because I’m rubbish at planning anything outside of my occasional social life.
 I am slowly but surely, creating a plan, and starting to work towards achieving my dream.